flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 The arguments `start` and `end` specify the start note and the end note of the fragment. `ratio = 1/2` indicates that the fragment's length should be 50% of the original motif, and to accomplish this, `fit = 'right'` indicates that the end note should be prolonged.

-## Case Study: Replicate Beethoven's Sonata
+## Case Study: Replicate and Vary Beethoven's Sonata

 Now it is time to put it all together.
-Let's try to generate the beginning of the Beethoven's sonata from a small amount of materials, under the operations that we have been talking about.
+Let's first try to generate the beginning of the Beethoven's sonata from a small amount of materials, under the operations that we have been talking about.

 To simplify the problem and to make patterns more discernible, I will remove slurs, articulations, dynamics, grace notes, and some other notes from the original score: